 UK unmarried partner visa extension

 An applicant may extend this type of visa for a further term of 30 months.
-He/she has to show that their relationship with a partner is genuine and subsisting and you continue meeting the financial requirement.
+He/she has to show that their relationship with a partner is genuine as well as subsisting and you continue meeting the financial requirement.

 UK unmarried partner visa route leads to settlement (ILR).